neondatabase/website/content/docs/import/import-sample-data.md

 ### World Happiness Index

-A dataset dataset that evaluates the happiness of countries based on multiple indicators.
+A dataset with multiple indicators for evaluating the happiness of countries of the world.

 1. Create a `world_happiness` database: